mostafahanafi/chesspy/README.md

 ## Known bugs / things to work on next

-- Players should not be able to castle out of check
 - Add explicit wins/losses to game, as well as stalemate conditions
 - Add check(mate)s to AI, so that it has a win incentive
 - Refactor code in `AI.py` (duplicated code)